Anuradha T. K.: Career

 She said “I never liked subjects where I needed to remember a lot and science looked logical to me.
-I don’t believe that Indian girls think science is not meant for them and I think math is their favorite subject."
-Her satellite project director has given her so many supports, unlike others who think that women and science don’t gel.
+I don't believe that Indian girls think science is not meant for them and I think math is their favorite subject."
+Her satellite project director has given her so many supports, unlike others who think that women and science don't gel.
 She has been a leading figure in several Indian space programs.

-Anuradha innovation is that she create a unique way to control the geo-synchronous satellites.
+Anuradha innovation is that she create a way to control the geo-synchronous satellites.
 Anuradha successfully maneuvered GSAT- 12 into its final orbit through complex operations executed from the control facility in Hassan.
 It was her Innovate that made GSAT-12 a success.
 Her method continues to be used today.
 For the first time, an all women team did the job at Hassan.
-And so, the space agency has now lined up many more tasks for them.
-As the project director, she also oversaw the launch of the GSAT-9, GSAT-17 and GSAT-18 communication satellites.
-She has also served as Project Manager, Deputy Project Director and Associate Project Director for the Indian Remote Sensing and the Indian Regional Navigation Satellite System programs.
-Her specialty is satellite checkout systems which observe a satellite's performance once it is in space.
+As the project director, she oversaw the launch of the GSAT-9, GSAT-17 and GSAT-18 communication satellites.
+She served as Project Manager, Deputy Project Director and Associate Project Director for the Indian Remote Sensing and the Indian Regional Navigation Satellite System programs.
+Her speciality are systems which observe a satellite's performance once it is in space.